dariatisch/SPINE/docs/call_si.md

 September 2025 – April 2026: Reviews and revisions, with online first publication for articles whose revision process is finished earlier

-October 8, 2025: Online author conference
+September 16, 2025: Online author conference

 May 2026: Publication of the Special Issue